adevinta/kafka-broker-demoter-adevinta/README.md

 # Kafka Broker Demoter
-A broker demotion in Kafka refers to intentionally reducing a broker's leadership role in a Kafka cluster.
-It involves reassigning partition leaders to distribute leadership responsibilities across brokers.
-During this process, only the leadership of the partitions is transferred and not the actual data.
-Consequently, after the demotion is complete, the demoted broker will no longer be a leader for any partitions.
+A broker demotion in Kafka refers to intentionally reducing all (when it is possible) a broker's leadership role in a Kafka broker.
+It involves reassigning partition leaders to distribute leadership responsibilities across the other brokers replicas.
+During this process, only the leadership of the partitions (loigcal movements) are transferred and not the actual data.
+Consequently, after the demotion is complete, the demoted broker will no longer be a leader for any partitions leaving teh broker being 100% replicas and not having iteraciton with produce requests or consumer requests.

 Kafka Broker Demoter is a script that allows you to demote Kafka brokers and roll back the changes as needed.
 This script can be installed via `pip` by running the following command: